 Creamy Cajun Shrimp Pasta with Sausage is easy to make comforting pasta dish!
-With only 40 minutes of total work, this recipe is simple, fast and delicious!
-It is truly a family favorite Southern shrimp and sausage pasta recipe, ideal for special occasion with some leftovers for hectic weeknights.
+With only 40 minutes of total work, this shrimp pasta recipe is simple, fast and delicious!
+This family friendly southern dish is ideal for special occasion dinners or for hectic weeknights.

 Quick and easy dinner is always something I have on my mind.
 I happen to love SHRIMP AND SAUSAGE combination because it’s so flavorful and delicious.
 Besides, there’s nothing better than having a RESTAURANT QUALITY PASTA DISH on the table for my family and friends.
 This creamy shrimp pasta ALWAYS disappears quickly from our dinner table!